By Matthew Harriott

 It’s Quiet…Too Quiet…

-In a previous post written by Mary Winter, the importance of musical themes in film was discussed.
+In a previous post written by Mary Winter, we discussed the importance of musical themes in film.
 While I personally agree with all of the points that Mary brought up in her post, I also believe that the absence of music and other sounds in a film can be just as impactful if used in the proper context.
 This isn’t to say, however, that a film must choose between musical themes and silence.
 No, in fact many films make great use of both techniques in order to create a dynamic experience for the viewer.
 Silence is just another creative tool to add to a filmmaker’s handy-dandy utility belt.

 While complete and utter silence in film is relatively rare, partial silence in which there is no dialogue for a prolonged period of time or where there is no music in the background is commonly utilized to great effect due to the emotional impact it has on viewers, the level of immersion it creates, and the amount of intrigue it generates to better captivate the audience.